All you need to know for your Queenstown or Wanaka snow vacation with the kids!

 58km / 60 mins from Queenstown or 34km / 35 mins from Wanaka

 Experience New Zealand's only cross-country ski area.
 A perfect family activity and it doesn’t matter if you’re all new to it!
 Slip into the skinny skis and choose your route from up to 55kms of trails.
 Children will love it too!
 FOR THE KIDS – Tubing and Sledding.
 We have sleds and tubes available for hire with protective headwear.
 Baby Sleds are also available for parents who want to take baby skiing with them (this also adds to the exercise!)

 A café/restaurant is onsite, with comfy seating and a great viewing area so in- or outdoors, spend a family day at Snow Farm!

 Access: SNOW FARM Take the Crown Range road to the Cardrona Valley.
 If you're coming from Queenstown, the sealed road is twisty and steep but well-maintained.
 The access road is 13km, well-graded but unsealed.

-With the exception of Coronet Peak the ski field access roads are unsealed.
+With the exception of Coronet Peak and two thirds of The Remarkables the ski field access roads are unsealed.
 If you're not comfortable with fitting chains or mountain driving in snow or icy conditions, you'll be far better off letting someone else drive you to the ski slopes.
 If you're driving always remember to drive to the conditions, carry warm clothing, food, water, blankets, chains, a shovel, first aid kit and keep your petrol tank full.